ymer/scriptlist/README.md

 ## Collection of scripts

 Finished, half-finished or in production.
-Provide as much detail as possible, including links to the scripts.
+Provide as much detail as possible, including links to the scripts if possible.
 If these are not currently sharable, just include a short description and provide contact information.
 <br><br>

 ### Genie